Jacob-Barhak/MIST/README.txt

 6. VERSION HISTORY:

+MIST Version (0,92,2,0,'MIST') - 14-Feb-2018:
+	- This version includes back fixes and not the most advanced version of MIST
+	- This version includes a fix to the conda build on windows

 MIST Version (0,92,1,0,'MIST') - 13-Feb-2018:
 	- This version includes back fixes and not the most advanced version of MIST
 	- Fix plot engine to match newer MatPlotLib version